-Being born a woman is already challenging in itself but when you’re born a black woman, that’s Double Jeopardy, as Frances M. Beal coined it.
-Add that you’re an African and you’ve got yourself a triple jeopardy.
-You’re a black uncivilized savage woman, the lowest in the totem pole.
-You’re maneuvering through the thick forest of racism and sexism while trying to simultaneously balance a basket of implicit bias that being an African brings.
+Being born a woman is already challenging enough but when you’re born a black woman, that’s Double Jeopardy, as Frances M. Beal coined it.
+Further, add that you’re an African and you’ve got yourself a triple jeopardy.
+The world sees you as a black, uncivilized, savage woman, the lowest in the totem pole.
+You’re maneuvering through a thick forest of racism and sexism and simultaneously, implicit bias that being an African brings.

-I was born and raised in Kenya, where’s it’s predominantly black.
-Therefore, most of the issues that I have faced are the typical issues almost every woman and girl faces in the course of their life.
-From dealing with boys to heart breaks to self-esteem and hormonal problems.
-The usual.
 I never had any major issues, if at all, directly related to the color of my skin.
-It’s not until I stepped out of my comfort zone that I began to experience more, both pleasant and dreadful.
+It’s not until I stepped out of my comfort zone that I began to experience more; both the pleasant and the dreadful.

-I have also had an Italian friend of mine ask me if I was a prostitute when we initially met because, how could I afford to travel?
+Another example is an Italian friend of mine brazenly asking me if I was a prostitute when we initially met because, how could I afford to travel?
+His words, not mine.

 Unfortunately, this isn’t new.
 It is something that people do think and the brave, like my friend, comfortably voice out.
 To them, the only way black African women can afford things is by getting down on their knees.